ECronin1973/programming-for-data-analytics/README.md

 - ATU Lecture: Acquiring data
   I watched the lecture in [25-26: 4369 -- Programming For Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) to understand how to acquire data from various sources, including downloading datasets from the web.
 This helped me understand the importance of data acquisition in data analytics.

-  - ATU Assignment 3 domains Instructions
+- ATU Assignment 3 Instructions
-  I followed the assignment instructions provided in [Assignment 3 domains](https://vlegalwaymayo.atu.ie/mod/page/view.php?id=1204040) to complete the task of extracting email domains and visualizing them using a pie chart.
+  I followed the assignment instructions provided in [Assignment 3](https://vlegalwaymayo.atu.ie/mod/page/view.php?id=1204040) to complete the task of extracting email domains and visualizing them using a pie chart.
 The instructions guided me through the steps of data extraction, processing, and visualisation.

 - [`assignment03-pie.ipynb`](assignments/notebooks/assignment03-pie.ipynb)
   Main notebook for Assignment 3.
 It loads the dataset, extracts email domains, counts them, and creates a pie chart.